Skip to main content

 Frequently Asked Questions

-Repel the Rifts is a strategy game.
+Repel the Rifts is a tactical management game with science fiction theme.

 Repel the Rifts is available on PC, Steam Deck, Windows and Linux.